 Worse than too little information, information overload can cause your readers confusion.

 Good content writing is all about the same basics you learned in high school English, and it can be found in the spirit of the classic essay format: A strong introductory sentence that sets up your argument (your theme); paragraphs that provide compelling support (the body of your piece); and a strong concluding paragraph that reiterates your thesis and evidence.

 Not writing an essay?
 Of course not, but the formula still applies, it just may look a little different.

 Thank you Mrs. Travis, you gave my writing a strong foundation.
-One technique she taught us was to start an essay by writing a basic outline – a roadmap to keep you on course.
+One technique she taught us was to start an essay by writing a basic outline – a road map to keep you on route.
 Having a structure allows you to check any ideas or information you find against the original map.
 If it doesn’t fit in the outline, no matter how great, edit it out!

 I. Theme Statement